 Whenever you replace the printhead cleaning roll, you should also replace the aerosol filters.
-The roll and the aerosol filters are supplied together in the same package.
+The roll and the aerosol filters are supplied together in the Maintenance Kit (see 'How to order supplies' in the User's Guide).

-- TIP: You are recommended to wear gloves during these operations.
+TIP: You are recommended to wear gloves during these operations.